-Calculated cancer and noncancer risks are summarized on Table 4-2.
+Calculated cancer and noncancer risks are summarized on Table 2.
 Under the current land use scenario, exposure to chemicals at SS-033 produces a hazard index of 0.01 for an adult and for a teenage trespasser.
-This value is well below the target hazard index of 1, indicating that noncarcinogenic effects are not a significant concern at this site under current land use conditions.
-The calculated cancer risks to teenage and adult trespassers at SS-033 are 4 x $10^{-7}$ and 2 x $10^{-6}$ , respectively.
+This value is well below the maximum acceptable hazard index value of 1, indicating that noncarcinogenic effects are not a significant concern at this site under current land use conditions.
+The calculated cancer risks to teenage and adult trespassers at SS-033 are $4 \times 10^{-7}$ and $2 \times 10^{-6}$ , respectively.
 The cancer risks for teenagers are below the target risk level and the cancer risk for adults falls at the low end of the range of risk considered acceptable by USEPA on a case-by-case basis and are, therefore, not a significant concern.